 Removing the plants from your property and maintaining a weekly cleaning schedule can reduce the amount of allergens in your home this fall, but these measures won’t protect you completely from this surge of ragweed pollen.
 Ragweed pollen is so light the wind can carry it over 400 miles, which means a field of ragweed out in Midland can irritate the allergies of someone living in Houston.
 Even if your neighborhood is ragweed-free, you can’t escape the pollen from ragweed plants growing up as far away as Arkansas!

 Seeking professional allergy treatment now can spare you from a fall allergy season spent fighting congestion, sinus headaches, watery eyes, and a perpetually runny nose.
 While ragweed may be a common allergen for many Houstonians, There is no one-size-fits-all solution to treating allergies.
 Dr. Pasha begins treatment with allergy testing to determine the source of a patient’s symptoms.
 After determining the source of their allergies, Dr. Pasha works with the patient to find their best solution so they can breathe freely again.
-Don’t let this year’s massive ragweed growth ruin your fall, schedule an appointment with us today.
+Don’t let this year’s massive ragweed growth ruin your fall, let our ENT specialist help you tackle ragweed today.